Which Channel in 6G, Low-rank or Full-rank, more needs RIS from a Perspective of DoF?: DoF Improvement and Beamforming in Typical Rank-deficient Channels

-To evaluate the rate performance enhancement achieved by DoF increasement due to the introduction of RIS, we will present numerical simulations as follows.
-System parameters are set as follows: the distances from BS to RIS, RIS to user, and BS to user are 82 m, 28 m, and 100 m, respectively.
-It is not specifically noted that thermal noise powers at RIS and user are -90 dBm and -70 dBm, respectively.
-The maximum ratio transmission (MRT), phase alignment, and maximizing the SNR at transmitter, RIS, and receiver are adopted in our simulation.
-Fig. \ref{Fig-4} plots the achievable rate in the scenarios with $\text{rank}(\mathbf{H})=1$ including RIS-aided and no RIS.
-Here, the number of RIS elements is 1024 and $K=4$.
-When $M=64$, the rates of RIS-aided systems in all-LoS and LoS+Raleigh fading channels may about 1.6 times and 2.3 over that of LoS without RIS mainly due to the increase from one to two in system DoF.
-When the number of antennas at BS is increased from 64 to 128, we attain the same tendency in rate improvement.
+To evaluate the rate performance enhancement achieved by increased DoF due to the introduction of RIS, {numerical simulations are conducted}.
+System parameters are set as follows: the distances from BS to RIS, {RIS to IoT device, and BS to IoT device} are 82 m, 28 m, and 100 m, respectively.
+It is not specifically noted that thermal noise powers at RIS and IoT device are -90 dBm and -70 dBm, respectively.
+The simulation adopts maximum ratio transmission (MRT) at the transmitter, phase alignment at the RIS, and SNR maximization at the receiver.
+Fig. \ref{Fig-4} plots the achievable rate in the scenarios with $\text{rank}(\mathbf{H})=1$ both with and without an RIS.
+Here, the number of RIS elements is 1024 and $K=4$. {When $M=64$, the rates of RIS-aided systems in all-LoS and LoS-plus-Rayleigh fading channels are approximately 1.6 and 2.3 times that of LoS without RIS, primarily due to the increase in system DoF from one to two.} When the number of antennas at BS is increased from 64 to 128, the same trend in rate improvement is observed.

-Fig. \ref{Fig-5} demonstrates the curves of achievable rate versus the number of RIS elements of no link with the aid of RIS, where no link means that the direct channel from BS to user is completely blocked.
-The rate without the RIS is zero due to no link between BS and user.
-By using only single RIS, the maximum DoF of the all-LoS system as shown in Fig. 2e is one, this means that it may transmit a single bit stream from BS to user, which will make a no-link become a single transmission.
+Fig. \ref{Fig-5} demonstrates the curves of achievable rate versus the number of RIS elements of no link with the aid of RIS, where no link means that the direct channel from BS to {IoT device} is completely blocked.
+The rate without the RIS is zero due to no link between BS and {IoT device}.
+By using only single RIS, the maximum DoF of the all-LoS system as shown in Fig. 2e is one, this means that it may transmit a single bit stream from BS to {IoT device}, which will make a no-link become a single transmission.
 If both reflected channels $\mathbf{G}_{BR}$ and $\mathbf{G}_{RU}$ are a full-rank MIMO Rayleigh channels as shown in Fig. 2f, the maximum DoF of the system is up to $K$, i.e., full-rank.
-This implies that and a maximum of $K$ spatial parallel bit streams of data may be transmitted from BS to user, which will harvest a dramatic rate gain.
+This implies that and a maximum of $K$ spatial parallel bit streams of data may be transmitted from BS to IoT device, which will harvest a dramatic rate gain.